Kate Rohde, Wonder Cabinet, 2018. Mixed media, dimensions variable. Courtesy the artist. Image Christian Capurro

-Anna Briers is the Curator at The University of Queensland Art Museum, Brisbane.
-She has curated in both an institutional and freelance capacity for over a decade in various contexts ranging from art museums and arts festivals, through to underground tunnels and golden canola fields.
-She holds a Masters of Art Curatorship from the University of Melbourne, a Bachelor of Arts (Honours) and a Bachelor of Fine Arts (Elam) from the University of Auckland.
+Anna Briers is the Curator at The University of Queensland (UQ) Art Museum, Brisbane.
+She has twenty years curatorial and project management experience, and has curated in both institutional and freelance capacities in various contexts ranging from art museums and arts festivals, through to underground tunnels and golden canola fields.
+She holds a Master of Art Curatorship from The University of Melbourne, a Bachelor of Arts (Hons) and a Bachelor of Fine Arts from Elam, The University of Auckland.

-She has produced ambitious large scale group exhibitions featuring Australian and international contemporary artists.
-Key exhibitions include: Conflict in My Outlook_We Met Online (2020), online UQ Art Museum; Don't be Evil (2021), UQ Art Museum; I hope you get this: Raquel Ormella (co-curated with Rebecca Coates), SAM then touring across Australia with NETS Victoria (2018-2020); Cover Versions: Mimicry and Resistance (2017-18), SAM; Cornucopia (2016), SAM; and Nell, (co-curated with Rebecca Coates) (2016), SAM.
+She has produced ambitious large-scale group exhibitions featuring Australian and international contemporary artists as well as artist surveys and new commissions.
+Key exhibitions include: the two-part series Conflict in My Outlook featuring Don’t Be Evil (2021), UQ Art Museum, and We Met Online (2021), online; Craftivism: Dissident Objects and Subversive Forms (2018-2020), a two-year national touring exhibition with Shepparton Art Museum (SAM) and NETS Victoria (co-curator); I hope you get this: Raquel Ormella (2018-2020), a two-year national touring exhibition with SAM and NETS Victoria (co-curator); Cover Versions: Mimicry and Resistance (2017-18), SAM; Cornucopia (2016), SAM; and Nell (2016), (co-curator) SAM.

-Project-space is an archive of select curatorial endeavours from 2010-2020.
-Each exhibition presents a conceptually driven, multi-disciplinary approach, featuring artworks that are brave, experimental and critically engaged.
-Many projects respond to site and context, with a relational impulse that promotes collaboration and audience engagement towards the production of meaning.
-Present research interests include experimental media art practice that addresses digital intimacy and survelliance capitalism in our post-Internet age.
+With a focus on contemporary art that addresses the pertinent socio-political issues of our time, each exhibition presents a research based, multi-disciplinary approach, through artworks that are brave, experimental and critically engaged.
+Many projects respond to site and context, experiment with new technologies, or have an element of relationality that promotes collaboration and audience engagement towards the production of meaning.